-In general optical spectroscopy allows insight into the structure of matter on the atomic level.
-While linear spectroscopy predominantly probes static states, nonlinear timeresolved methods are suited for probing dynamic processes.
-However, classic established techniques like transient absorption spectroscopy or transient grating spectroscopy are limited to measuring quantum mechanical populations and the actual cause for any change with time, namely couplings between the states, are not accessible directly with these techniques.
-This drawback is eliminated in two-dimensional (2D) spectroscopy.
-By systematically varying the time-delays of three exciting laser pulses and complete characterization of the nonlinear optical response, one can also gain the couplings between the states.
-Thus it is possible, e.g., to experimentally determine energy transfer processes in complex systems with a spatial resolution of nanometers and a temporal resolution of femtoseconds.
+Optical spectroscopy in general allows insight into the structure of matter at the atomic level.
+However, while linear spectroscopy is used to observe predominantly static states, non-linear, time-resolved methods are suitable for investigating dynamic processes.
+Nevertheless, classical, established techniques such as transient absorption spectroscopy are limited to measuring quantum mechanical populations, and the actual cause of any temporal changes - namely the couplings between quantum mechanical states - are not directly accessible.
+This deficit is remedied by so-called coherent two-dimensional (2D) spectroscopy.
+By systematically varying the time delays between three exciting laser pulses and completely measuring the non-linear optical response, one also obtains the aforementioned couplings and can thus determine, for example, energy transfer processes in complex systems with nanometer spatial and femtosecond temporal resolution.